tanerijun/vitaneri/src/content/posts/web-scraping-on-the-edge-using-htmlrewriter.md

 export default app;
 ```

 Notice that I refactored the app a bit because the `href` attribute of the `<a>` is relative, but I want it to be an absolute URL.
+So, I extracted the Goodreads url into a separate variable.

 You should also adjust yours to better fit your needs.
 Maybe you also want to scrape the cover? the rating?
 You got the idea.

 ### Deploying

-Finallly, you can deploy your app using the command:
+Finally, you can deploy your app using the command:

 ```sh
 npm run deploy